 About Me

 I am Xiaoke Zhu (Hsiaoko Chu in Wade-Giles romanization), currently a research fellow at Shenzhen Institute of Computing Sciences (SICS).
-In Sep.
-2025, I received my Ph.D. degree at Beihang University (BUAA), under the supervision of Prof. Wenfei Fan.
-Before that, I received master degree at Yunnan University (YNU) in 2020, where I was advised by Prof. Wei Zhou and Prof. Shaowen Yao.
-My work focuses on Graph Computing, GPU Accelerated Algorithms, High Performance Data Cleaning, and AI4DB.
+I received my Ph.D. from Beihang University in October 2025, advised by Prof. Wenfei Fan, and my M.S. from Yunnan University in 2020.
+My work focuses on graph computing, GPU-accelerated algorithms, high-performance data cleaning, and AI4DB.
 I welcome collaborations and discussions—feel free to reach out via email.

 News